svrooij/Xiaomi-Scooter-Motion-Control/README.md

 Finish up wrapping the board in heat shrink tube and cover all remaining open connections in hot melt glue.

 ### Reassembly
 Follow steps 1-6 of the disassembly in reverse order.
 Make sure you mount the board tightly in the steering frame to prevent it from rattling.
+Program the board and flash your scooter using the steps below.

 ## Software
 ### Upload script to Arduino